Register With the Center on Disability

 As a college student, you should be prepared to:

-- Meet the requirements for admission to the College, which include achieving the requisite scores on your Placement Tests
+- Meet the requirements for admission to the College, which might include achieving the requisite scores on your Placement Tests

 - Identify yourself to the COD as an individual with a disability

 - Provide information to the COD that establishes your eligibility for accommodations and supports your need for requested accommodations